niolabs/docs/docs/services/service-design-patterns/understanding-signals.md

 }
 ```

-You added an attribute to your block configuration identifying the key to group by.
+You added an attribute to your block configuration identifying the attribute to group by.
 The output of the block is a list of two signals, one for each department.
 Again, remember that since you only have one list of inputs, you can only have one list of outputs.
 Even though there are two signals being notified, they will be notified together in the same list.
 ```
 [
   {